- X-Rays During Pregnancy: Are They Safe?

 Last Updated on

-X-rays During Pregnancy: Are They Safe?
+X-Rays During Pregnancy: Are They Safe?

 X-rays and pregnancy have been a common topic of research for several years.
 When it comes to x-rays during pregnancy, the American Academy of Family Physicians points out that these are generally safe.
 Getting an X-ray in pregnancy in some cases can be harmful, and this may be true as well, but not getting it can also be harmful in some cases.

 So how do you decide?
 There are quite a few controversies surrounding this issue and there is no direct “Yes” or “No” answer to it.
-X-rays can give life-saving information to your health care provider and your baby can be treated for a number of issues in crucial time.
+X-rays can give life-saving information to your health care provider and your baby can be treated for a number of issues in a crucial time.
 The studies revolving around this subject have conflicting results, and so you need to decide whether the benefits are outweighing the risks.

-Are Any Types of X-rays Unsafe During Pregnancy?
+Are Any Types of X-Rays Unsafe During Pregnancy?

 It is highly unlikely that a diagnostic procedure involving x-ray exposure during pregnancy can harm the developing baby.
-Rads is the measurement standard used to count strength of x-rays.
+Rads is the measurement standard used to count the strength of x-rays.
 These are the units that reflect how much radiation has been absorbed by the body.
 Most of the normal x-rays are below 5 rads.
-However, there have been reports that more than 10 rads exposure for an unborn baby can result in his/her learning disabilities, problems in eye development and so on.
+However, there have been reports that more than 10 rads exposure in an unborn baby can result in his/her learning disabilities, problems in eye development and so on.
 So the rads of an x-ray is a major aspect when it comes to measuring whether or not it will be affecting the unborn baby negatively.
 Therefore, as a standard safety precaution, ensure that the x-ray procedure you’re planning to go through is under 5 rads to keep your unborn baby safe.